Justin Turner Preview, Player Props: Red Sox vs. Nationals

-On Wednesday, Justin Turner (.268 on-base percentage in past 10 games, 83 points below season-long percentage) and the Boston Red Sox face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 7:05 PM ET.
+Justin Turner -- with a slugging percentage of .538 in his past 10 games, including three home runs -- will be in action for the Boston Red Sox against the Washington Nationals, with Patrick Corbin on the hill, on August 17 at 4:05 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Nationals.

 Justin Turner Game Info & Props vs. the Nationals